Brandon Bloch

 Biography

 I am a historian of modern Europe, with an emphasis on Germany and its global entanglements.
-My research and teaching foreground questions of democracy, citizenship, and human rights.
+My research and teaching foreground themes of democracy, human rights, memory politics, and social thought.
 I am especially interested in how European national and religious identities have evolved against the backdrop of territorial conflict, divided sovereignties, ethnic cleansing, and genocide.

-My current book manuscript, Reinventing Protestant Germany: Religion, Nation, and Democracy after Nazism, takes a fresh look at the formation of West Germany’s post-1945 democracy on the ashes of Nazi dictatorship.
+My first book, Reinventing Protestant Germany: Religious Nationalists and the Contest for Post-Nazi Democracy (forthcoming with Harvard University Press, August 2025), takes a fresh look at the formation of West Germany’s post-1945 democracy on the ashes of Nazi dictatorship.
 It argues that political transformations in Germany’s Protestant churches—historically aligned with conservative ethno-nationalism—were central to the construction of post-Nazi democratic institutions and national identities.
-The project follows a cohort of pastors and lay intellectuals who served as collaborators, witnesses, and occasional resisters under National Socialism.
-After 1945, these Protestant activists recast longstanding religious symbols, as well as their own record under Nazism, to imagine Germany’s Protestant heritage as a fount of democratic values.
-They played crucial roles in the expansion of West Germans’ constitutional rights, even while forestalling a forthright reckoning with the Nazi past.
+The book follows a cohort of Protestant pastors and lay intellectuals who served as collaborators, witnesses, and occasional resisters under National Socialism.
+After 1945, Protestant activists recast a long tradition of German Protestant nationalism to imagine their church as a source of democratic values.
+Protestant political movements played critical roles in the expansion of West Germans’ constitutional rights during postwar debates about family law, conscientious objection, and executive emergency powers.
+At the same time, these campaigns relied upon highly selective accounts of the church’s history under Nazism, thereby contributing toward the persistence of antisemitism, xenophobia, and confessional animosities in postwar Germany.

 My teaching fields include modern European and German history; Nazi Germany and the Holocaust; European intellectual and cultural history; and histories of genocide, war crimes, and human rights.